 Indeed the question is also about what is cybersecurity essentially about, and what are the notions, discourses and metaphors used.
 For some, the study of leadership or cybersecurity is all down to obedience and control.
 A whole research school has been formed in the western world around the idea of “fear appeal framework”, that is trying to create theories about how to ensure maximal deterrence of the things the sovereign or regime does not want to be done.
 It is all about obedience towards some practices and conceptions to ensure that through their own mental processing, the subordinates do as they are expected to be doing.

-However freedom, randomness and chaos brings about security as much as it takes off.
+However, freedom, randomness and chaos bring about security as much as it takes off.
 That is well known by the modern covert agents meeting up in a local hammam, where hardly one can stay wired up.
 Yet the public conception of security is largely tied up to the stability, control and fixed settings, rather than agility, unpredictability and publicity.

 Coffee Shop Attack

-In the history of cybersecurity the coffee shop became as trademark for a specific type of attack.
-While many cafes provided even unencrypted Wi-Fi, and at the early years of the popularity of web, many users and applications were communicating over the air in unencrypted form.
-And indeed given the nature of the coffee shop, where anyone can come and go, the network became very quickly to be considered a hostile one.
+In the history of cybersecurity, the coffee shop became a trademark for a specific type of attack.
+While many cafes provided unencrypted Wi-Fi, and at the early years of the popularity of the web, many users and applications were communicating over the air in unencrypted form.
+And indeed given the nature of coffee shops, where anyone can come and go, the network became very quickly to be considered a hostile one.
 As anyone can join the network, and as most of the traffic was unencrypted, it became obvious that just sitting in a cafe and recording all the network traffic could reveal many private details and even compromise user credentials.

 While this still is a real danger, it does not surpass the general dangerousness of public spaces.
-Still the famous name of coffee shop attack became a legend and symbol in the application security as well, to highlight that even a primitive application should be immune for the coffee shop attack.
-That meaning that using the application in as insecure network as coffee shop, would not leave the user and credentials vulnerable.
-To much extent this has been achieved for many popular web applications, but still many are vulnerable.
+Still, the famous name of coffee shop attack became a legend and symbol in application security as well, to highlight that even a primitive application should be immune to the coffee shop attack.
+That meaning that using the application in an unsecured network as coffee shop, would not leave the user and credentials vulnerable.
+To much extent, this has been achieved for many popular web applications, but still many are vulnerable.

 Five Eyes in the Bar

 Ensuring that people would feel the presence of surveillance, things like vouchers, names and numbers may be imposed in the public Wi-Fi.
-While these provide a little to none improvement in the terms of the security for the end user, they tend to enforce the attachment to the sovereign.
-These means can produce the invalid conclusion that the presence of surveillance was somehow also providing protection to the subjects, people, themselves, while actually rather opposite is more realistic conclusion.
-The attachment to the securitising role of the sovereign, hence adoption of vouchers, names and numbers, will lead to even greater and systematic breach of end-users privacy and security.
+While these provide little to none improvement in terms of the security for the end-users, they tend to enforce the attachment to the sovereign.
+These means producing invalid conclusion that the presence of surveillance was somehow also providing protection to the subjects, people, themselves, while actually rather opposite is the more realistic conclusion.
+The attachment to the securitising role of the sovereign, hence the adoption of vouchers, names and numbers, will lead to a greater and systematic breach of end-users privacy and security.

-So, given the terrorising threat of dangers and lack of security, and the introduction of theatrical security measures, the question stays for average Wi-Fi user that of how to avoid being taken away by the fear and how to respond without raising too many red flags.
-Furthermore the issue is for end user, indeed a cyber citizen, how to comply and please all the various sovereigns presenting their claims and demands.
+So, given the terrorising threat of dangers and lack of security, and the introduction of theatrical security measures, the question stays for average Wi-Fi users that of how to avoid being taken away by the fear and how to respond without raising too many red flags.
+Furthermore, the issue is for end-users, indeed a cyber citizen, how to comply and please all the various sovereigns presenting their claims and demands.
 This is the very core characteristic of postmodern, post-industrial and indeed post-national cyber politics and cyber citizenship.

-It is good to remember that the system of sovereign nation states has largely been result of European wars and all its horrors.
+It is good to remember that the system of sovereign nation-states has largely been a result of European wars and all its horrors.
 In order to reduce the likelihood for further confrontation and rise of nationalism, the modern states were confined into their territorial mandate.
-However the globalisation, networks and indeed free Wi-Fi in coffee shops have all challenged that notion, rather silently though.
-This has led some legacy states to acquire self-proclaimed global mandate, thus escaping from its confined space.
+However, the globalisation, networks and indeed free Wi-Fi in coffee shops have all challenged that notion, rather silently though.
+This has led some legacy states to acquire a self-proclaimed global mandate, thus escaping from its confined space.

-The ongoing struggles of power in the cyber space are producing some new models and institutions of global governance, which we are not even aware of yet.
-The process however is full of potential and its challenges should be seen in an optimistic sense.
-Some people are falling back to pessimistic conservative approach, aiming to enforce revive and restructure the legacy institutions, which however may be inherently incompatible with the global settings.
+The ongoing struggles of power in the cyberspace are producing some new models and institutions of global governance, which we are not even aware of yet.
+The process, however, is full of potential and its challenges should be seen in an optimistic sense.
+Some people are falling back to the pessimistic conservative approach, aiming to enforce revive and restructure the legacy institutions, which however may be inherently incompatible with the global settings.

 So, take on and face the challenges of the world!
 The struggle of power won’t be easy, but that will be interesting and provide a lot of material for personal and social growth.